Hive-Academy/roocode-generator/templates/rules/code-review-rules.md

 2. Determine if deviation is acceptable
 3. If minor: Document for future reference
 4. If major: Escalate to Architect role
-5. Provide clear recommendation for resolution
+5. Provide clear recommendation for resolution with memory bank references

 ### Ambiguous Quality Standards